 “The Child Care Licensing Program strives to provide preventive, protective, and quality services to children in care by ensuring that licensed facilities meet established health and safety standards through monitoring facilities, providing technical assistance, and establishing partnerships with providers, parents, and the child care community”

 Who Needs Community Care Licenses?

-How Does Licensing Benefit Kids in Child Care?
+How Does Community Care Licensing Benefit Kids in Child Care?

 Children and families benefit from an environment where the caretaker is growing in their skills and knowledge.
-Those who go through the process of obtaining their license also have access to professional development and training opportunities that focus on the ages and stages of child development, how to create a safe and hazard free environment, and state and city regulations.
+Those who go through the process of obtaining their child care license in California also have access to professional development and training opportunities that focus on the ages and stages of child development, how to create a safe and hazard free environment, and state and city regulations.

-There are many benefits for license-exempt providers who choose to pursue their license, including an increase in income, access to supportive food programs, and trainings tailored to meet your needs as a new business.
-California Licensing offers a step-by-step guide to obtaining your child care license whether you wish to open a home or center environment.
+There are many benefits for license-exempt providers who choose to pursue their child care license in California, including an increase in income, access to supportive food programs, and trainings tailored to meet your needs as a new business.
+California Child Care Licensing offers a step-by-step guide to obtaining your child care license whether you wish to open a home or center environment.
 Watch their video for answers to questions about pre-licensing inspections, needed forms related to family child care homes.
 Or watch here if you are interested in opening a center for infants, toddlers, or school age children.
 Feel free to make a visit to the closest Child Care Licensing regional office.
 Riverside Regional office covers all Riverside and San Bernardino County zip codes.